pranjal-trvd/Git-Tutorial/README.txt

 git remote rm <name of remote> -> this command deletes a remote connection.

 git remote rename <oldname> <newname> -> this command renames remote connections.

+git add . -> this command will add all the files from working area to staging area.

+git pull <remote name> <branch name> -> this command will download latest changes from the branch of mentioned remote
+                                        in your local repo.